 Azure IoT Hub non-telemetry event schemas

 This article provides the properties and schemas for non-telemetry events emitted by Azure IoT Hub.
-Non-telemetry events are different from device-to-cloud and cloud-to-device messages in that they are emitted directly by IoT Hub in response to specific kinds of state changes associated with your devices.
+Non-telemetry events are different from device-to-cloud and cloud-to-device messages in that IoT Hub emits these events in response to specific state changes associated with your devices.
 For example, lifecycle changes like a device or module being created or deleted, or connection state changes like a device or module connecting or disconnecting.
-To observe non-telemetry events, you must have an appropriate message route configured.
-To learn more about IoT Hub message routing, see IoT Hub message routing.

 Available event types